I read If I Stay by Gayle Forman and really liked it.

 When I eat a reheated Chipotle burrito...it's really good.
 I eat it and enjoy it.

 When I eat a fresh Chipotle burrito, with a side of guacamole and a coke...it's freakin' glory.
-(My wife accuses me of "making out" with the burrito.
+(My friend accuses me of "making out" with the burrito.
 I personally don't think there's anything wrong with holding the burrito close to your lips and taking in the aroma before slowly sinking your teeth in.)

 If I Stay was sort of a reheated burrito for me.
 I knew what choice Mia was going to make in the end (because there's a second book), so I missed feeling those intense emotions.